 It goes without saying, surely?
 Just leave them at home or in the hotel safe.

-Turkcell and Vodafone offer tourist sim cards with packets that give you internet, call, and text allowances.
+Turkcell and Vodafone offer tourist sim cards with packages that give you internet, call, and text allowances.
 This will help you to get around more efficiently, and you’ll always have the ability to call someone if you need to

 Don’t Go For The Cheapest Accommodation